MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/extension-key-vault.md

 ### Grant the key vault reader application permission to key vaults

 In this task, you grant the key vault reader application permission to read secrets from your key vaults.

 The steps in this task are done from the the [Azure portal](https://portal.azure.com).

 1. Open the key vault in the portal.
 2. Select **Access policies**, then **Add Access Policy**.
 3. Set **Secret Permissions** to **Get**.
 4. Select **Select principal**, and on the right, search for either **Application (client) ID** or display name for the key vault reader application.
+5. Select **Add**.
-5. Select **Add**, then **Save**.
+6. Select **Save**.

 At this point, the work in Azure is finished.